-- 5.1.1 The incineration plant shall be designed, operated and maintained such that: - a) the unburned organic carbon present in the slag and bottom ashes is reduced to a minimum, and in any case such that the Total Organic Carbon (TOC) content of slag and bottom ashes is less than 3% or their loss on ignition (LOI) is less than 5% of the dry weight of the slag or bottom ashes; - an oxygen concentration of not less than 3% v/v (expressed in terms of wet gas) or 6% v/v (expressed in terms of dry gas) is maintained in the flue gases exiting the secondary combustion chamber; - c) the temperature of the flue gases exiting the secondary combustion chamber is maintained at not less than 850°C; - d) the gas residence time in the secondary combustion chamber is not less than 2 seconds, even under the most unfavourable operating conditions anticipated; - e) no waste shall be fed to the incineration plant unless the temperature in the secondary combustion chamber has reached 850°C; and, - f) no waste shall be fed to the incineration plant unless the waste streams have been mixed within the bunker to ensure a relatively homogenous feed to the furnace. - 5.1.2 Each combustion chamber of the incineration plant shall be equipped with at least 1 auxiliary burner for start-up, shutdown and for maintaining combustion gas temperature. - 5.1.3 During start up or shut-down or when the temperature within the combustion chamber falls below the minimum temperature required by Condition 5.1.1 c) the auxiliary burner(s) shall not be fed with fuels which can cause higher emissions than those resulting from the burning of low sulphur gas oil to BS 2869 part 2, liquefied gas or natural gas.
+- 5.1.1 The incineration plant shall be designed, operated and maintained such that: - a) the unburned organic carbon present in the slag and bottom ashes is reduced to a minimum, and in any case such that the Total Organic Carbon (TOC) content of slag and bottom ashes is less than 3%; - b) an oxygen concentration of not less than 3% v/v (expressed in terms of wet gas) is maintained in the flue gases exiting the secondary combustion zone; - c) the temperature of the flue gases exiting the secondary combustion zone is maintained at not less than 850°C: - d) the gas residence time in the secondary combustion zone is not less than 2 seconds, even under the most unfavourable operating conditions anticipated; - e) no waste shall be fed to the incineration plant unless the temperature in the secondary combustion zone has reached 850oC; and, - f) no waste shall be fed to the incineration plant unless the waste streams have been mixed to ensure a homogenous feed. - 5.1.2 The combustion chamber of the incineration plant shall be equipped with at least 1 auxiliary burner for start-up, shutdown and for maintaining combustion gas temperature. - 5.1.3 During start up or shut-down or when the temperature of the combustion gas falls below the minimum temperature required by Condition 5.1.1 c) the auxiliary burners shall not be fed with fuels which can cause higher emissions than those resulting from the burning of low sulphur gas oil to BS 2869 part 2, liquefied gas or natural gas.